Updated on 10/18/2014 to Mark Off Items From the List

 - Kiss a Girl.
 It’s been way too long.

-- Play Softball.
+SoftballWiffleball (Softball is full for this season, but I am starting a WiffleBall league at the end of October 2014).
 A good start in a team sport and will force me to work with others on a team.

 - Do Toastmasters.
 Push the comfort zone.